https://www.chefspencil.com

 20 White Fruits

-When it comes to fruits, bright colors are on trend right now – from deep purples to rich blues, vibrant oranges, and reds.
+When it comes to fruit, bold, vibrant colors are having a moment from deep purples and rich blues to bright oranges and reds.

 White Strawberries